 Q: How have recent events affected supCAT?

-A: The cancellation of CanoeCopia 2020 and now 2021 as well have been and are plan wreckers.
-Full stop for two years now.
-Adapting to a new reality is an ongoing every day kind of thing, but I still remain in the shop and enjoying time spent with woodworking in its many shapes and forms!
+A: The cancellation of CanoeCopia 2020 and 2021 were plan wreckers.
+2022 is turning out normalish.
+A live Canoecopia happened.
+Adapting to a new reality is an ongoing every day kind of thing, but I'm in the shop and enjoying time spent with working wood in its many shapes and forms!

 Q: What about curving the keel at the bow?